 The West Hants councillor representing the district of Hantsport, Robbie Zwicker, said he’d like to see something done to stem the tide - literally.

 “Beauty is in the eye of the beholder,” Zwicker said.
-“The wasteland you see out on the dyke is disgusting, it’s a horrible entrance to the community.”
+“The wasteland you see out on the dike is disgusting, it’s a horrible entrance to the community.”

 The smell, he added, isn’t much better.